Your cookie preferences

 Child running through the front door of new home ahead of his family

 A five-year fixed-rate mortgage has a mortgage interest rate that stays the same for five years.
-This means there are no increases in your repayments for five years - making it much easier to budget.
+This means your mortgage repayments won’t change no matter what happens to interest rates during the five-year term - making it much easier to budget.

 Best 5 year fixed mortgage rates

-This table shows some of our partner Mojo's best five-year fixed-rate deals currently available, based on the initial rate and some different loan-to-value (LTV) ratios.
-LTV is the amount you borrow compared to the property value.
+This table shows some of our partner Mojo's best five-year fixed-rate deals currently available, based on the initial rate and some different loan-to-value ratios (the amount you borrow compared to the property value).

 The Annual Percentage Rate of Change (APRC) is included after the initial mortgage rate for each deal.
-APRC takes fees and the SVR (Standard variable rate) into account, as you're automatically moved onto this when the introductory period ends.
+APRC takes fees and the Standard Variable Rate (SVR) into account, as you're automatically moved onto this when the introductory period ends.

-This means it can help to compare mortgage deals more holistically, but is unable to consider what you'll pay overall if you remortgage at the end of the introductory deal - which most borrowers to to avoid the SVR due to the higher cost.
+This can help you compare mortgage deals, but won’t help you to work out how much you'll pay overall if you remortgage at the end of the introductory five-year deal - which most borrowers do to avoid the SVR due to the higher cost.

 • 5 years